The Shire has four areas of land to meet the community’s need for public open space.

 Permits may be given to have areas of these parklands set aside for exclusive functions.
 Fees are charged for use of the constructed facilities and for the use of power.

-This Application Form must be completed for all casual use of the Shire’s Reserves.
+Reserves Booking - must be completed for all casual use of the Shire’s reserves.

 Manners Hill Park